Multi-page form editors

 In addition to form pages, you can add one or more text editors as a raw source alternative to the GUI pages.
 For this, you should call 'addPage(IEditorPart, IEditorInput input)' method in the superclass.

-Recommended practices for Eclipse Forms multi-page editors
+Recommended Practices for Eclipse Forms Multi-page Editors

 There are many ways you can go about writing a form-based multi-page editor.
 It mostly depends on the type of content you are editing and proficiency of your users.
 There are two ways you can approach it: